psu13/mutable-hakyll/posts/cheese-ramen.md

 We broke with tradition and got dim sum in the city this trip instead our normal mode of going to Richmond.
 I think we did OK.

-_New Mandarin Seafood Restaurant_ had the only Shu Mai that Karen ever ate on purpose.
+_New Mandarin Seafood Restaurant_ had the only shu mai that Karen ever ate on purpose.
 They had scallop and quail egg in them.

 > <a href="../images/IMG_5366.jpg"><img src="../images/IMG_5366.jpg" width=400